fabien-roy/glo-2005-sportsapp/CONTRIBUTING.md

 Every single piece of code added to the application must be written using test driven development.
 For TDD, we follow the tree basic steps : write failing tests for new feature, write basic code to get tests to pass and finally reformat newly added code.
 Once the new feature is correctly implemented, commit.

-Tests are located in `src/test/java/ca/ulaval/glo2003`.
-The package naming must be identical to `src/main/java/ca/ulaval/glo2003`.
-Test class names must have a `Test` prefix.
-For instance, the test class for `Main.java` would be `MainTest.java`
+Tests are located in `app/tests`.
+Test file names must have a `test_` prefix.
+For instance, the test file name for `shop/views.py` would be `shop/test_views.py`.
+Test class names must have a `Tests` suffis.
+For instance, the test class for `ShopViews` would be `ShopViewTests`.

-Unit tests must have sections Arrange-Act-Assert separated by one blank line.
 Set up of tests must be extracted as much as possible from unit tests.

 ### Git

 Normally, every branch is a fork of `master`.
 Some exceptions are features building upon PRs that are not done being reviewed.

-Our branch names are as following : `code_whatIsAdded` (ex : `aul_convertBedRequest`).
+Our branch names are as following : `whatIsAdded` (ex : `addShopRepositories`).
 Always camelcase.

-We try, as much as possible, to format commit messages as following : `[CODE] What is added` (ex : `[AUL] Add empty BedRequest class`)
+We try, as much as possible, to format commit messages as following : `What is added` (ex : `Add mocks of shops in basic view tests`).

 When a PR is merged, the associated branch is deleted as we do not want unnecessary unmaintained branches on our remote.